kieran-ohara/blog/src/_posts/2018-07-07-champion-your-passions.md

         ever" stance)...

-So with the various passions and priorities going off, how do you get _your_ passions heard and _your_ ideas delivered within Content Discovery?
-The topic of today's talk is on championing your passions, and leaving _your_ own tangible mark on our working culture.
+So with the various passions and priorities going off, how do you get _your_ passions heard and _your_ ideas delivered within your org?
+The topic of today's post is on championing your passions, and leaving _your_ own tangible mark on our working culture.

-Disclaimer!
-It's based on my own experience and observations, so I've tried to balance these with:

-- Concrete things I've witnessed,
-- Discussions I've had with other team members, plus
-- A healthy slice of idealism from articles I've curated over time.

 ## Enroll people into your way of thinking